MBilalQureshi/html-css-project/README.md

 4. Under the branch, there is a drop down.
 Select "Main" from it and click save.
 5. The same page will automatically refersh.
 6. On top of "GitHub Pages", it is now mentioned that "Your site is live at https://mbilalqureshi.github.io/html-css-project/".

+### Forking the GitHub Repository
+With Forking one can make a copy of a repository and to view or make changes in it without affecting the orignal repository.
+Following are the steps to do this.
+1. Log in to GitHub and locate [Hot Bowl Cuisine](https://github.com/MBilalQureshi/html-css-project) repository.
+2. At the top right side of the page just below the navigation bar, locate the fork button.
+3. You will now have a copy of the repository.

+### Making a Local Clone
+1. Log in to GitHub and locate [Hot Bowl Cuisine](https://github.com/MBilalQureshi/html-css-project) repository.
+2. Just below the repository name, click "Code".
+3. There is an option to copy HTTPS link.
+Press copy icon.
+5. Open Git Bash on local machine.
+4. Change the current working directory to the location where we want the cloned directory to be made.
+5. Type git clone on bash and paste the HTTPS URL we copied earlier.
+6. Press Enter. local clone will be created.

 ## Credits
 ### Content